 Also beware that many states include plenty of fine print and loopholes with few or no guarantees for you the customer.
 Read your state’s rules on prepaid tuition carefully.

 Health Savings Accounts (HSAs)

-The best tax advantages of any account actually come from a surprising quarter: health savings accounts or HSAs purchased through a company like Lively.
-You get the best of both tax worlds: you’re able to deduct contributions this year, and you don’t have to pay taxes on future withdrawals either.
+The best tax advantages of any account actually come from a surprising quarter: health savings accounts (HSAs) purchased through a company like Lively.
+You get the best of both tax worlds.
+You’re able to deduct contributions this year, and you don’t have to pay taxes on future withdrawals either.

 These accounts come with plenty of limitations, however.
 First, they can only be used in combination with a high-deductible health care plan.
-In 2020, that means a minimum deductible of $1,400 for individuals, and $2,800 for family health insurance plans.
+In 2021, that means a minimum deductible of $1,400 for individuals and $2,800 for family health insurance plans.

 Finally, the money must be used for health care expenses.
 But that category is rather broad and allows not just for doctor’s appointments and prescription drugs but everything from birth control to fertility treatments, eyeglasses to orthodontics, dentists to chiropractors.